Optimal Intervention in Economic Networks using Influence Maximization Methods: Analytical Results

 We need a few assumptions to prove that the objective $\sigma$ for intervention problem under random thresholds is monotone submodular.
 The first assumption describes the randomization of thresholds and is necessary for the results of \cite{mossel07} to apply.
 It allows very general distributions of thresholds, an example of which is uniform distributions.

 \begin{assumption} For $u \in U$, random thresholds $\theta_u$ are independent with distribution function $F_u$ such that $F_u \circ f_u$ is monotone increasing submodular. \end{assumption}

-The next assumption is that the influence function $f$ is normalized--no nodes are initially activated/exert influence (i.e., have defaults reversed) if the seed set is empty.
-This is an easy assumption to make with fixed thresholds, as we can simply reshape the problem if there are initial non-seed activations.
-If we make thresholds $\bm\theta$ random in the economic network setting, this is more complicated because the corresponding influence thresholds $\bm{\tilde\theta}$ in \eqref{eqn:tilde_theta} could be 0 or negative depending on the realization of thresholds, and, if this occurs, the resulting $\bm{\tilde\theta}$ distributions are not independent.
+The next assumption is that the intervention impact function $f$ is normalized--all nodes in $T$ start out in default.
+With fixed thresholds, this is a property of $f$, as noted in the previous section.
+If we make thresholds $\bm\theta$ random in the economic network setting, this is more complicated because the corresponding intervention thresholds $\bm{\tilde\theta}$ in \eqref{eqn:tilde_theta} could be zero or negative depending on the realization of thresholds, and, if this occurs, the resulting $\bm{\tilde\theta}$ distributions are not independent.
 This can be solved in two ways that keep the initially defaulting nodes technically fixed: (1) the randomization in thresholds can be associated with $\bm{\tilde\theta} \geq 0$ instead of with $\bm\theta$, or (2) the problem can be reformulated: $\bm{\tilde\theta}$ becomes the positive part in \eqref{eqn:tilde_theta}, initial defaults are fixed, $f(\emptyset):=0$, and when $\tilde\theta_u=0$, $u$ can be added to the seed set with cost $0$ (and so will be added first).